The 8.1 second goal - The fastest ever?

 Stealing the ball in the opposition's half when an errant pass went astray, the 25-year-old capitalized on a disordered defense before calmly beating Deren Ibrahim in the Gibraltar goal.

-The Belgian forward -- born in the Democratic Republic of Congo's capital of Kinshasa -- went on to claim a hat-trick in the 6-0 win.
+The Belgian forward went on to claim a hat-trick in the 6-0 win.

 History maker